 It takes about 6-8 weeks to incorporate a business in Peru when you have the best lawyers to get you through the process.

-Challenges of Doing Business in Peru
+Challenges of Incorporating a Company in Peru

 Peru offers plenty of business opportunities for anyone looking to start a business in the country.
 However, you have to make sure your company is set up the right way so you can avoid legal problems in the future.
 After setting up your company, make sure you are always in compliance with tax laws and employment laws in Peru.